 By properly storing coffee as whole beans and grinding right before you brew, you maintain freshness as long as possible.
 Oxygen ages coffee with time, and having your coffee ground ahead of time speeds up this process.

-You can read our regularly updated lineup of the best coffee grinders to see options for every budget.
-Otherwise, consider the following two grinders which pair well with automatic drip machines:
+You can read this regularly updated lineup of the best coffee grinders to see options for every budget.
+Otherwise, I recommend one of the grinders below, all of which I’ve used with drip machines:

 Brewing Temperature

-Our guide to proper coffee brewing temperature goes into the science and details of how water temperature affects extraction.
-But in short, the ideal temperature range is between 195 and 205 degrees Fahrenheit (90°C and 96°C.)
+Proper coffee brewing temperature allows the water to optimally extract flavor compounds from the coffee grounds.
+In short, the ideal temperature range is between 195 and 205 degrees Fahrenheit (90°C and 96°C.)

 More expensive drip machines allow you to adjust the brewing temperature.
 But cheaper machines struggle to even get this hot, which is why they often produce flavorless coffee.
 As convenient as automatic coffee machines are, the downside is that dialing in the perfect brewing temperature is harder.